-The information which follows is for students applying for admission in fall 2021.
+The information which follows is for prospective students applying for admission during Fall 2021.

 Pitt Honors is competitive.
-We accept about 550-600 students each year into the Honors degree program.
+We accept about 600 students each year into Pitt Honors and the Honors degree (jointly-conferred) program.

-Incoming freshmen apply to Pitt Honors during their regular University of Pittsburgh application process.
-If you choose to apply, you'll answer the following essay question:
+If you choose to apply, you'll be asked to answer the following essay question:

 If you could change anything in the world, what would it be?
 Explain why and how you would change it.
 Responses should be stated in 500 words or less.